Abuelo-Comodo/sistema-abuelo-comodo/02_TECNICAL_ARCHITECTURE.md

 The architecture establishes extensibility as a core principle.
 New webhooks follow established patterns.
 Additional business logic integrates as triggers.
 Frontend interfaces connect through the same PostgreSQL layer that powers AppSheet.

-Immediate enhancement opportunities include HMAC validation for webhook security, bidirectional Shopify synchronization for inventory levels, and the Next.js administrative dashboard outlined in the system design.
+Immediate enhancement opportunities include HMAC validation for webhook security, order update synchronization, and the Next.js administrative dashboard outlined in the system design.
 Each builds upon the foundation without requiring architectural revision.

 For engineers extending this system: the patterns are deliberate.
 Edge Functions handle external boundaries, triggers manage internal consistency, and PostgreSQL serves as the single source of truth.
 Respect these boundaries, and the system will scale with the business.

 ---

-*Document Version: 1.0*
+*Document Version: 1.1*
 *System Version: 2.0*
+*Last Updated: November 28, 2025*
 *Author: Ivan Duarte, Full Stack Developer*